Sarvagya4/LangChain/README.md

 5)HuggingFaceEmbeddings: it will create the embeddings in the format that we will store in the database.

+->We use HuggingFacePipeline class to create a pipeline for a specific Hugging Face language model.
+Let's break down the code:

+ 1)model_id: This is the ID of the Hugging Face language model you want to use.
+It typically consists of the model name and version.
+ 2)task: This parameter specifies the task that you want to perform using the language model.
+It could be "text-generation", "text2text-generation", "question-answering", or other tasks supported by the model.
+ 3)model_kwargs: Allows you to provide additional arguments specific to the chosen model.
+In this case, it sets "temperature" to 0 (indicating deterministic output) and "max_length" to 256, which limits the maximum length of generated text to 256 tokens.
+4)pipeline_kwargs: Allows you to provide extra information related to the pipeline.

 #PromptTemplate: provide the functionality to create prompts with parameters.